chenxinpeng/ARNet/README.md

 # Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present (ARNet)

 ## Introduction
 This paper is accept by CVPR 2018.
 Our idea is novel and very effective in RNN-based models.
-We regularize RNNs by reconstruct the previous hidden state with the current one.
+We regularize RNNs by reconstructing the previous hidden state with the current one.
+Therefore, the relationships between neighbouring hidden states in RNNS can be further exploited by our ARNet.

 We validate our ARNet in the following tasks:
  - [Image Captioning](https://github.com/chenxinpeng/ARNet/tree/master/image_captioning)
  - [Code Captioning](https://github.com/chenxinpeng/ARNet/tree/master/code_captioning)
  - [Permuted Sequential MNIST](https://github.com/chenxinpeng/ARNet/tree/master/permuted_sequential_mnist)

 ## Citation